Lazy Luddite Log

 Three Phase Power

 And it look a while for things to become dire.
 The MCU mostly escaped the trend, prominent since the 90s, to be gritty or gloomy just for the sake of it.
 Action, drama and comedy were deftly blended in a way that felt realistic.
-And from a kernel of realism grew a sprawling universe in which spy flick conspiracy, science fiction technology and fantasy powers could co-exist and be accepted by the audience.
+From a kernel of realism grew a sprawling universe in which spy flick conspiracy, science fiction technology and fantasy powers could co-exist and be temporarily accepted by the audience.
+And while moral judgement was presented as challenging there was still a morality at the centre of these tales.
+Industrialists funding terrorism, politicians promoting technocracy, fanatics revelling in destruction are understood in human terms but are still shown to be gravely mistaken.

 I'm impressed but can always wish for some things to have been different.
-In the rest of this post I will describe an alternative MCU in which the same overall story to date will have been presented with somewhat different flow and some shifting foci.
-The first three 'phases' of the MCU are now collectively known as the Infinity Saga - this then is a scrambling of that saga by just one fan.
+In this post I describe an alternative MCU in which the same overall story to date will have been presented with somewhat different flow and some shifting foci.
+The first three phases of the MCU are now collectively known as the Infinity Saga - this then is a scrambling of that saga by just one fan.

 Phase One

-The Incredible Hulk: This is the only MCU movie that succumbed to 'gritty and gloomy' pretensions.
+The Incredible Hulk: This is the only MCU movie that succumbed to those gritty and gloomy pretensions.
 I feel that would have been different if Mark Ruffalo had played Bruce Banner from the start.
 I would also have liked to see a different epilogue drawing it into the wider MCU.
 In it some Shield agents prominent in future movies would secretly monitor the fugitive Bruce Banner but would then be called away to a more pressing assignment in Budapest.

 An Agents Of Shield Movie: I feel it makes sense for characters that become core Avengers to have an adventure of their own.
 Such a spy flick would have starred Scarlett Johansson as Natasha Romanoff, co-starred Jeremy Renner as Clint Barton and guest starred Samuel L Jackson as Nick Fury.
 Other characters like agents Coulson and Hill could also have appeared.
 The vibe would have combined the fun of xXx with the cool of Atomic Blonde but lacked the harshness of Red Sparrow (for now the closest thing I imagine we have to a Nat and Clint movie).
 By the end an array of criminal organizations would be shown to have links with Hydra.
 An epilogue would give the agents a history lesson on the World War II origins of that secret society.